 Information About Your Bill

-When receiving care at Mission Hospital on either an inpatient or outpatient basis, you will most likely receive more than one bill for your visit.
+When receiving care at Mission Health on either an inpatient or outpatient basis, you will most likely receive more than one bill for your visit.
 This section provides information to help you understand how we process your bills.

 Your Hospital Bill